Содержание

 other users to write, read, or execute several of your files where

-, you can also change the ownership of files or
+appropriate.
+As root, you can also change the ownership of files or

 folders.